 Proteins have different shapes and molecular weights; some proteins are globular in shape whereas others are fibrous in nature.
 For example, hemoglobin is a globular protein, but collagen, found in our skin, is a fibrous protein.
 Protein shape is critical to its function, and this shape is maintained by many different types of chemical bonds.
 Changes in temperature, pH, and exposure to chemicals may lead to permanent changes in the shape of the protein, leading to loss of function, known as denaturation.
 Different arrangements of the same 20 types of amino acids comprise all proteins.
-Two rare new amino acids were discovered recently (selenocystein and pirrolysine), and additional new discoveries may be added to the list.
+Two rare new amino acids were discovered recently (selenocysteine and pyrrolysine), and additional new discoveries may be added to the list.

 In Summary: Function of Proteins